 - The top-dog among all other cordless grinders as this cordless tool produces corded tool performance.

 - Powered by DeWalt's Flexvolt® battery technology delivering enhanced fuel capacity for greater runtime.

-- Has the unique ability to alternate between a 4 1/2-inch wheel to 6-inch wheel with the push of a button.
+- Has the unique ability to alternate between a 4 1/2-inch wheel to a 6-inch wheel with the push of a button.

 - Next-level ergonomics as this cordless grinder is super comfortable and feels brilliantly balanced in hand.